 Our approach has some overlap with qualitative approaches to robot planning and control.
 Examples here include Brenner et al.'s (2007) use of potential fields to position objects to satisfy qualitative spatial relations and Wiley et al.'s (2016) use of a qualitative formalism with landmark values to represent states and control rules.
 However, these efforts invoke multi-step planning to generate sequences of discrete actions rather than PUG's continuous motion plans.
-Rather, our theory comes much closer to Kuipers' (2004) spatial semantic hierarchy, which associates quantitative control laws with qualitative regions that drive a mobile robot to distinctive states.
+Rather, our theory comes much closer to Kuipers' (2000) spatial semantic hierarchy, which associates quantitative control laws with qualitative regions that drive a mobile robot to distinctive states.
 PUG's definition of places in terms of quantitative perceptual attributes also bears similarities to Kuipers' framework, although his account is more complete.
-On the other hand, our framework differs sharply from Brooks' (1986) subsumption architecture, which relied on qualitative control knowledge to support reactive behavior but combined its elements in other ways.
-Moreover, Brooks explicitly rejected the use of explicit spatial representations, including place knowledge.